DavidSRoy/sociable/documentation/dev_docs.md

 ## Source code

-Clone the repo with git clone https://github.com/DavidSRoy/sociable.git Open your terminal/command prompt and paste the url and hit enter The source code is copied or downloaded on your preferred location
+Clone the repo with git clone https://github.com/DavidSRoy/sociable.git \n Open your terminal/command prompt and paste the url and hit enter\n The source code is copied or downloaded on your preferred location\n

 ## Layout of Directory